William Fichtner: Career

-Fichtner began his acting career as Josh Snyder in As the World Turns in 1987.
-He has since appeared in the films Contact, Heat, Armageddon, Go, Equilibrium, Black Hawk Down, The Perfect Storm, The Longest Yard, Crash, Ultraviolet, Drive Angry and The Dark Knight.
+Fichtner began his acting career playing the role of Rod Landry in As the World Turns in 1987.
+He has also appeared in the films Contact, Heat, Armageddon, Go, Equilibrium, Black Hawk Down, The Perfect Storm, The Longest Yard, Crash, Ultraviolet, Drive Angry and The Dark Knight.
 Mainly a character actor, one of his few leading roles is in Passion of Mind, also starring Demi Moore and Stellan Skarsgård.
 His role in Crash won him a Screen Actors Guild Award for Outstanding Performance by a Cast in a Motion Picture award and a Best Acting Ensemble award from Broadcast Film Critics Choice.
 He appeared in the CBS sitcom Mom from 2015 to 2021.

-Credited as Willian Fichtner in Vice City and Bill Fichtner in San Andreas, he voiced Ken Rosenberg in the video games Grand Theft Auto: Vice City and Grand Theft Auto: San Andreas.
+Fichtner voiced Ken Rosenberg in the video games Grand Theft Auto: Vice City and Grand Theft Auto: San Andreas.
+He is credited as Willian Fichtner in Vice City and Bill Fichtner in San Andreas.
 Between 2005 and 2006, he also starred in the sci-fi TV series Invasion as Sheriff Tom Underlay.
 After Invasion was canceled, he played ruthless FBI Agent Alexander Mahone in three seasons of Prison Break (2006–2009).
 In 2009, he co-presented the Vezina Trophy (for goal tending) at the National Hockey League awards show.
 He later guest starred as judge Christopher Mulready in The West Wing episode "The Supremes."
-He also had a role as the Gotham National Bank manager in the feature film The Dark Knight and as Jurgen in Equilibrium.
+He also had a role as the corrupt Gotham National Bank manager in the feature film The Dark Knight and as the resistance leader Jurgen in Equilibrium.

 In June 2009, Fichtner had a recurring role as TV producer Phil Yagoda on Entourage.
 He also voiced Master Sergeant Sandman in the 2011 video game Call of Duty: Modern Warfare 3.
 He also played Eric Sacks in Teenage Mutant Ninja Turtles (2014).
+In September 2024, it was reported that Fichtner had joined the cast of Talamasca: The Secret Order as Jasper in a series regular role.
+In January 2025, it was announced that Fichtner had joined the second season of Beef.
+In April, it was announced that Fichtner had joined the cast of Lucky.